Find Affordable College Courses

 8 Yearly Graduations

 Johns Hopkins University comes in at #3 on our list of the most popular colleges offering master's degrees in cognitive science.
 Each year, around 28,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,720 per year, while in-state graduate students, on average, pay $58,720 per year.
-During the 2020-2021 academic year, 8 people received their master's degree in cognitive science from Johns Hopkins.
-Of these students, 50% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $62,840 per year, while in-state graduate students, on average, pay $62,840 per year.
+During the most recent year for which we have data, 8 people received their master's degree in cognitive science from Johns Hopkins.
+About 83% of this group were women, and 42% were students from an underrepresented racial-ethnic group.
+Data shows that Johns Hopkins graduates that hold this degree go on to make a median salary of $44,752.

 7 Yearly Graduations

 Rensselaer Polytechnic Institute comes in at #4 on our list of the most popular colleges offering master's degrees in cognitive science.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,100 per year, while in-state graduate students, on average, pay $57,100 per year.
-During the 2020-2021 academic year, 7 people received their master's degree in cognitive science from RPI.
-Of these students, 29% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $60,360 per year, while in-state graduate students, on average, pay $60,360 per year.
+During the most recent year for which we have data, 7 people received their master's degree in cognitive science from RPI.
+Of these students, 20% were women and 40% were members of underrepresented racial-ethnic groups.
+Data shows that RPI graduates that hold this degree go on to make a median salary of $44,752.

 #5